dsccommunity/StorageDsc/Modules/StorageDsc/DSCResources/MSFT_Disk/README.md

 Note: The _Guid_ for a disk is only assigned once the partition table for the disk has been created (e.g. the disk has been initialized).
 Therefore to use this method of disk selection the disk must have been initialized by some other method.

+The _Guid_ identifier method of specifying disks is only supported as an identifier for disks formatted with `GPT` partition table style.